danny-817/creative_carpentry/README.md

 ### Contact form

 I've managed to get the contact form to email the site owner when a customer makes an enquiry.
-I've used a web based service called **Formsubmit**.
+I've used a web based service called **Formsubmit** https://formsubmit.co/.
 This is a free service however it may have limitations:

 * limited number of uses, either per month or in total.
 * Limited time to test the service.